neuro-inc/neuro-cli/apolo-sdk/docs/jobs_usage.rst

 ==============================

-Sometimes there is a need to access TCP endpoints exposed by a job executed on the Neuro Platform from local workstation.
+Sometimes there is a need to access TCP endpoints exposed by a job executed on the Apolo Platform from local workstation.

 For example, you've started a gRPC server inside a container on TCP port ``12345`` and want to access this service from your laptop.